platta/home-swarm/README.md

 - Grafana (with Prometheus, Promtail, and Loki) to provide monitoring for your node(s) and services.

-Note - You can technically expand this setup to span multiple nodes.
-The service definitions in the stacks are designed to support that, but there is one caveat.
-Swarm doesn't manage storage in any way.
-That means if you're going to move to a multi-node swarm you're going to need to either introduce a SAN or some kind of local storage sync between your nodes.
-Otherwise, when services move from node to node their corresponding storage volumes won't follow them.

 ## Setup

 Each of the stacks you'll be standing up has its own folder in the repository